Smooth Functors vs. Differential Forms: Review: Smooth Functors and 1-Forms

 \item If $X$ is a diffeological space, $Y$ is a set and $p:X \to Y$ is a map, $Y$ becomes a diffeological space whose plots are those maps $c:U \to Y$ for which there exists a cover of $U$ by open sets $U_{\alpha}$ and plots $c_{\alpha}:U_{\alpha} \to X$ of $X$ such that $c|_{U_{\alpha}}=p\circ c_{\alpha}$.

 \end{enumerate}

 Equipped with these examples, the sets $P^iX$ we have defined in Section \ref{sec1_1} become diffeological spaces in the following way.
-Let us first remark that due to the sitting instants a map $\gamma:[0,1] \to X$ is smooth if and only if it is smooth when restricted to $(0,1)$.
-This way, the set $PX$ is a subset of the diffeological space $D^{\infty}((0,1),X)$, and hence a diffeological space.
-Then we consider one of the projections $\mathrm{pr}^i:PX \to P^iX$ to reparameterization classes, thin homotopy classes or homotopy classes, see (\ref{34}).
-According to the third example, all the sets $P^iX$ become diffeological spaces.
-We also have examples of diffeological maps: if $f:X \to Y$ is a smooth map between smooth manifolds, the induced maps $f_{*}:P^iX \to P^iY$ are all smooth.
+The set $PX$ is a subset of the diffeological space $D^{\infty}([0,1],X)$, and hence a diffeological space.
+Then we consider one of the projections $\mathrm{pr}^i:PX \to P^iX$ from (\ref{34}) to either reparameterization classes, thin homotopy classes or homotopy classes.
+According to the third example above, all the sets $P^iX$ become diffeological spaces.
+We also have examples of diffeological maps: if $f:X \to Y$ is a smooth map between smooth manifolds, the induced maps $f_{*}:P^iX \to P^iY$ are all diffeological.

-However, the most important question for us will be, when a map $P^iX \to M$ from one of these diffeological spaces to a smooth manifold $M$ -- regarded as a diffeological space -- is diffeological.
-From the definitions above one can deduce the following result, and the reader is free to take it either as a result from the background of diffeological spaces, or just as a definition.
+The most important question for us will be, whether a map $P^iX \to M$ from one of these diffeological spaces to a smooth manifold $M$ -- regarded as a diffeological space -- is diffeological.
+From the definitions above one can deduce the following result, and the reader is free to take it either as a result from the background of diffeological spaces, or as a definition.

-\begin{lemma}[\cite{schreiber3}, Proposition A.7 \textit{i)}] A map $f:P^iX \to M$ is diffeological, if and only if for every $k \in \N_0$, every open subset $U \subset \R^k$ and every map $c: U \to PX$ for which the composite
+\begin{lemma}[\cite{schreiber3}, Proposition A.7 \textit{i)}] A map $f:P^iX \to M$ is diffeological, if and only if for every $k \in \N_0$, every open subset $U \subset \R^k$ and every map $c: U \to PX$ such that the composite

 is smooth, also the map

 is smooth. \end{lemma}